Stress Free Birthday Cake Making For Toddlers

 The decoration is the fun bit

-A layer of buttercream or icing on a birthday cake is a must.
+A layer of buttercream or icing on children’s birthday cakes is a must.
 It’s your choice and we suspect that the recipients of your cake will be quite forgiving in their critique of your skills.
 When it comes to piping, this is where you probably want to do a few trial runs.
 Our tip here would be to practice piping your birthday message icing onto some baking parchment first so you can get used to the flow of the bag.
 Splurging some icing onto the top of the cake can make a bit of a mess which you can’t just wipe clean!
+Now, for an extra special touch, consider adding some birthday popcorn as a decorative element.
+It can add a delightful texture and a pop of colour to your cake’s appearance.

 A Kung Fu Panda cake by Anges-De-Sucre